 • Biography or CV; (make sure that your full legal name and the date of birth are clearly visible);

-• Two (2) representative scores with corresponding recordings.
+• For composers - two (2) representative scores with corresponding recordings.
 [For pieces that do not have a score, provide alternate supplementary materials];

 • Confirmation of the competition fee paid;

-• Project proposal/description of the new composition that the applicant plans to realize during Novalis festival.
+• For composers - Project proposal/description of the new composition that the applicant plans to realize during Novalis festival.

 Please send all materials to the following email address:

 *NOTE: Please limit the size of each document to 10MB or provide a link to stream or download!

 The project proposal has to comply with the following criteria:

 1. For both composer and performer applicants, the proposal should reflect the theme of the festival - “Migration” (see theme below);

 2. The length of the proposition should not exceed 3000 characters or 500 words;